Canonicity and homotopy canonicity for cubical type theory: Rules of the term model

 We will now describe a type system indexed by stages $X$.
 The forms of judgment are:

-where the involved expressions are at stage $X$. \begin{remark} In cubical type theory as described in \cite{CCHM} we did not index judgments by objects $X$ but allowed extending context by interval variables instead.
-Loosely speaking, a judgment $\Gamma \der_{\braces{i_1,\dots,i_n}} \JJ$ corresponds to $i_1 : \II, \dots, i_n : \II, \Gamma \der \JJ$ given the setting of~\cite{CCHM}. \end{remark} As mentioned above we have the rule:
+where the involved expressions are at stage $X$. \begin{rem} In cubical type theory as described in~\cite{CCHM} we did not index judgments by objects $X$ but allowed extending context by interval variables instead.
+Loosely speaking, a judgment $\Gamma \der_{\braces{i_1,\dots,i_n}} \JJ$ corresponds to $i_1 : \II, \dots, i_n : \II, \Gamma \der \JJ$ given the setting of~\cite{CCHM}. \end{rem} As mentioned above we have the rule:

 At each stage we have all the usual rules valid in a cwf with $\Pi$-types, $\Sigma$-types, universes, and natural numbers.
 We will present some of the rules, but skip all congruence rules. \begin{mathparpagebreakable} \inferrule{ }{\emptyctx\der_X} \and \inferrule{\Gamma\der_X \\ \Gamma\der_X A}{\Gamma.A\der_X} \and \inferrule {\Gamma\der_X A \\ \sigma\co\Delta\to_X\Gamma} {\Delta\der_X A\sigma} \and \inferrule {\Gamma\der_X t:A \\ \sigma \co \Delta\to_X\Gamma} {\Delta\der_X t\sigma:A\sigma} \and \inferrule{\Gamma\der_X A}{\Gamma.A\der_X \qq:A\pp} \and \inferrule{\Gamma \der_X t : A \\ \Gamma \der_X A = B} {\Gamma \der_X t : B} \and \inferrule {\Gamma\der_X}{\id \co \Gamma \to_X \Gamma} \and \inferrule{\Gamma \der_X}{\emptysubst \co \Gamma \to \emptyctx} \and \inferrule{\Gamma\der_X A}{\pp \co \Gamma.A\to_X\Gamma} \and \inferrule {\sigma \co \Delta\to_X \Gamma \\ \tau \co \Theta\to_X \Delta} {\sigma\tau\co\Theta\to_X \Gamma} \and \inferrule{\sigma \co \Delta\to_X\Gamma \\ \Gamma\der_X A \\ \Delta\der_X u:A\sigma} {(\sigma,u)\co\Delta\to_X\Gamma.A} \\ \inferrule{\Gamma.A\der_X B}{\Gamma\der_X\iPi(A,B)} \and \inferrule{\Gamma.A\der_X B \\ \Gamma.A\der_X b:B} {\Gamma\der_X\iabs (b):\iPi(A,B)} \and \inferrule{\Gamma\der_X w:\iPi(A,B)\\\Gamma\der_X u:A} {\Gamma\der_X \iapp(w,u):B[u]} \end{mathparpagebreakable} where we write $[u]$ for $(\id,u)$ and $\sigma^+$ for $(\sigma \pp, \qq)$.
 The judgmental equalities (skipping suitable premises, types, and contexts) are: \begin{mathparpagebreakable} \id \, \sigma = \sigma \, \id = \sigma \and (\sigma\tau)\delta = \sigma(\tau\delta) \and \emptysubst \sigma = \emptysubst \and (\sigma,u)\delta = (\sigma\delta,u\delta) \and \pp (\sigma,u) = \sigma \and \qq(\sigma,u) = u \and (\pp, \qq) = \id \and A \, \id = A \and (A \sigma) \delta = A (\sigma \delta) \and u \, \id = u \and (u \sigma) \delta = u (\sigma \delta) \\ (\iPi(A,B))\sigma = \iPi(A\sigma,B \sigma^+) \and (\iabs (b)) \sigma = \iabs (b \sigma^+) \and \iapp(w,u)\delta= \iapp(w\delta,u\delta)\and \iapp(\iabs (b),u)= b[u]\and w = \iabs (\iapp(w \pp, \qq)) \end{mathparpagebreakable} We skip the rules for $\Sigma$-types and natural numbers as they are standard, but simply indexed with an object $X$ as we did for $\Pi$-types.
 The rules for universes are: \begin{mathparpagebreakable} \inferrule{\Gamma \der_X} {\Gamma \der_X \iU_n} \and \inferrule{\Gamma \der_X} {\Gamma \der_X \iU_n : \iU_{n+1}} \and \inferrule{\Gamma \der_X A : \iU_n} {\Gamma \der_X A : \iU_{n+1}} \and \inferrule{\Gamma \der_X A : \iU_n} {\Gamma \der_X A } \end{mathparpagebreakable} and we skip the rules for equality and closure under the type formers $\iPi$,$\iSigma$, natural numbers, $\iPath$, and $\iGlue$.